When it comes to ISO certifications, one thing companies can count on is a mountain of documentation.

 Employee Training Records

 Manufacturers need a documented Employee Training program that includes steps to determine competence and awareness of team members.
-You’ll need records and other personnel information handy, which is easier with an integrated QMS that can push and pull data from external systems like human resources (HR).
+You’ll need records and other personnel information handy, which is easier with an integrated quality management system that can push and pull data from external systems like human resources (HR).

 Infrastructure and Maintenance